johmicrot/Urban_Atlas_Prediction/ReadMe.md

 ### Explore the potential of Multi-task architectures in this domain

-#### 1) modify Train_Model.py to select the dataset you want to train and select if you are doing a multi-task or single-task
+#### 1) You can run both single-task and multi-task settings using Train_Model.py.
+Make sure to select the part of the dataset you want to train on.
+Also make sure to specify if you want to train a single-task or multi-task setup.

 ### Apply Data Distillation to make use of unlabeled images